By Bjorn Fehrm

-There exists countless articles with tables of data over airliners where it is obvious that the compiler of the table has no idea what he is putting together.
-Wing areas of different definitions are freely mixed in the same comparison and wing aspect ratios are made from these in-consistent areas and from wingspans without taking the effect of the wingtip devices into account.
+There exist countless articles with tables of data over airliners where it is obvious that the compiler of the table has no idea what he is putting together.
+Wing areas of different definitions are freely mixed in the same comparison, and wing aspect ratios are made from these in-consistent areas and from wingspans without taking the effect of the wingtip devices into account.
 The result is a totally misleading concoct of “information” and conclusions.
 The cases where the information is correctly interpreted and compiled are rare.

 The reason is that the definition of basic parameters is far more complicated than most compilers know or care to research.